siduction/sidu-manual/data/en/0313-part-gdisk_en.md

 ![Partition Verify](./images/cgdisk/cgdisk_07.png)

-Here everything is ok.
+Here, everything is ok.
-If errors are reported, we mark the partition and use the command *Info*, and decide if the partition has to be deleted and recreated and if thereby e.g. the size has to be changed.
-If a repair is not possible with these means, the [Advanced commands from gdisk](0313-part-gdisk_en.md#advanced-commands-of-gdisk) are available to experienced users.
+If errors are reported, we mark the partition and use the command *Info*.
+Then we decide if the partition has to be deleted and recreated and if e.g. the size has to be changed as well.
+If a repair is not possible by these means, the [Advanced commands of gdisk](0313-part-gdisk_en.md#advanced-commands-of-gdisk) are available for experienced users.

 #### Delete partition